-- 1. Characteristics of Junction diode and Zener diode. - 2.
-Construction of Basic Logic Gates AND, OR and NOT using Diodes and Transistors. - 3.
+- 1. Characteristics of Junction diode and Zener diode. - Construction of Basic Logic Gates AND, OR and NOT using Diodes and Transistors. - 3.
 Characteristics of a transistor in CE mode and determination of parameters.

-Regulators and Oscillators
+Design of Regulators and Amplifiers

 - 4. Regulated power supply 2 diodes.
 (Using Zener diode and IC). - 5.
 UJT Characteristics and Relaxation oscillator. - 6.
-Sine wave oscillator Wein's Bridge Oscillator and Phase shift Oscillator- using IC 741. - 7.
-Hartley Oscillator using transistor.
+Sine wave oscillator -Wein's Bridge Oscillator and Phase shift Oscillatorusing IC 741.